daffainfo/ctf-writeup/GREP CTF 2023/Royal Steg/README.md

 > - JOHN 1:38

 ## About the Challenge
-We have been given a file (You can download the file [here](steg.jpg)) and we need to find the flag using that picture
+We were given a file (You can download the file [here](steg.jpg)) and we need to find the flag using that picture

 ## How to Solve?
 To solve this, Im using `stegseek` first to extract hidden data from files by performing bruteforce attack.
 Here is the command to bruteforce the image using `rockyou.txt` wordlist